kooroshsajadi/llm-fine-tuning-and-distillation/README.md

 # LLM Fine-Tuning and Distillation 🚀

-**Distilled LLM** is an under-development project focused on training and deploying lightweight, efficient large language models through **knowledge distillation** and other model compression techniques.
+**LLM Fine-Tuning and Distillation** is an under-development project focused on training and deploying lightweight, efficient large language models through **fine-tuning** and **knowledge distillation**.
 It leverages the Hugging Face Transformers ecosystem for flexibility and modularity.

 ## 📌 Project Goals